Garces History, Family Crest & Coats of Arms

 The surname Garces was first found in Navarre, where the name is documented in the earliest records.

-Important Dates for the Garces family
+Early History of the Garces family

 This web page shows only a small excerpt of our Garces research.
 Another 179 words (13 lines of text) covering the years 1134, 1150 and 1800 are included under the topic Early Garces History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Garcia, García, Garsea, Garsía, Garsia, Garcies, Guarsea, Guarseas, Garsías, Garsias, Gassía, Gassia, Garci, Garcés, Garces, Garcíaz, Garciaz, Garséaz, Garseaz, Gasset, Garcet, Gracía, Gracia and many more.

 Early Notables of the Garces family (pre 1700)